-Background Studies have shown that filaggrin gene (FLG) mutations are positively associated with sensitization to aero allergens.
+BACKGROUND: Studies have shown that filaggrin gene (FLG) mutations are positively associated with sensitization to aero allergens.
 We hypothesized that FLG mutations would also have an effect on the mean size of positive skin prick test (SPT) reactions as well as the number of positive reactions.
-Objective To investigate the effect of FLG mutations on the mean size and the number of positive SPT reactions, as well as the association with positive specific IgE.
-Methods A random sample of 3335 adults from the general population in Denmark was genotyped for the R501X and 2282del4 mutations in the FLG.
+OBJECTIVE: To investigate the effect of FLG mutations on the mean size and the number of positive SPT reactions, as well as the association with positive specific IgE.
+METHODS: A random sample of 3335 adults from the general population in Denmark was genotyped for the R501X and 2282del4 mutations in the FLG.
 SPT and specific IgE measurements to common aeroallergens were also performed.
-Results FLG mutations did not influence the mean size and number of positive SPT reactions.
+RESULTS: FLG mutations did not influence the mean size and number of positive SPT reactions.
 Also, no association was found between FLG mutations and specific IgE measurements.
-Conclusion Our findings suggest that FLG mutations alone are insufficient to cause secondary sensitization to allergens.
+CONCLUSION: Our findings suggest that FLG mutations alone are insufficient to cause secondary sensitization to allergens.
 The positive association seen in patients must be explained by a combination of further barrier abnormality caused by dermatitis as well as increased allergen exposure.

 European Academy of Dermatology and Venereology.
-Journal, 2014, Vol 28, Issue 14
+Journal, 2014, Vol 28, Issue 2, p.
+238-241